Dubai Police track down bag with over Dh25,000 cash after passenger misplaces luggage

 Dubai Police helped track down a traveller's lost bag containing over Dh25,000 cash at Dubai International Airport, the authority announced on Sunday.

-Munir Said Ibrahim, an Egyptian traveller, accidentally picked up another passenger's luggage at the baggage collection, mistaking it for his own due to its similarity in shape and colour.
+Munir Said Ibrahim, an Egyptian traveller, accidentally picked up another passenger's luggage at the baggage conveyor belt, mistaking it for his own due to its similarity in shape and colour.

 The bag, which contained $7,000 (approximately Dh25,710.30), along with his belongings and travel documents, was returned to him by the General Department of Airport Security at Dubai Police within half an hour, the police stated.